openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 [Wp Fundraising](https://products.wpmet.com/crowdfunding/)  – Employ the power of Wp Fundraising to create a crowdfunding and donation site with WordPress.

-[Wp Ultimate Review](https://products.wpmet.com/review/)  – Manage customer reviews with Wp Ultimate Review plugin.
+[Wp Ultimate Review](https://products.wpmet.com/review/)  – Manage customer reviews with the WP Ultimate Review plugin.

-[GetGenie Ai](https://wordpress.org/plugins/getgenie)  – AI-powered Content & SEO Assistant for Your Website.

-Visit  [wpmet](https://wpmet.com/)  to learn more about how to get the best of WordPress with  [Tutorial, Tips & Tricks](https://wpmet.com/blog)!
+Visit  [wpmet](https://wpmet.com/)  to learn more about how to get the best of WordPress with  [Tutorials, Tips & Tricks](https://wpmet.com/blog)!

 == Changelog ==
+Version: 2.8.0 (2022-12-12)
+Added: New animation style odometer in Funfact widget
+Added: Video Widget self hosted video feature
+Improved: Funfact widget position controls
+Improved: Icon style and border-bottom controls in the Accordion widget
+Tweaked: Removed Snapchat from Social Share widget due to no longer supported by Goodshare
+Fixed: Onepage scroll is not working correctly when hiding a section
+Fixed: Image box widget title and border radius issue
+Fixed: Focused title font weight and text decoration color not working of Heading widget

+Version: 2.7.5 (2022-11-17)
+Improved: Compatibility with WP 6.1
+Fixed: Heading widget color changes issues
+Fixed: Accordion widget box-shadow issue

 Version: 2.7.4 (2022-11-07)
 Improved: Coding standard
 Improved: Edit Content button for advanced widgets